Irlam: History

 Irlam is on the north bank of the River Irwell, from which it almost certainly takes its name, being known in the thirteenth century as Irwellham.
 Until the arrival of the Cheshire Lines Committee railway and the opening of Irlam railway station in 1873, Irlam remained a largely undeveloped village, on the southern edge of the peat bog known as Chat Moss.

 From at least the beginning of the thirteenth century, Irlam was held by the Irlam family, whose seat was Irlam Hall.
 By 1688 Irlam Hall had become the home of Thomas Latham, who played an important part in bringing William of Orange to the throne of England in 1689.

 Irlam Urban District was created in 1894, the same year that the Manchester Ship Canal opened.
 A pair of locks and a ship coaling berth were constructed here.
 The subsequent industrial development of Irlam owed much to the construction of the canal, which effectively rendered the River Irwell navigable to large ocean-going ships up to Manchester Docks.
 The Latham family's importance to the local area was acknowledged when their features were incorporated into the arms of Irlam's former urban district council.

 Council-owned housing passed to the City West Housing Trust.
 It was while renovating some of these properties that there was a large gas explosion at 7:00 am on 2 November 2010.
 Four houses were destroyed, 15 people were injured and 80 families were subsequently evacuated.
 There were no fatalities.

 Governance

 The ward elect three councillors to Salford City Council via its Irlam ward.
 The current councillors are: Roger Jones (Labour Co-op), Peter Taylor (Labour), and Tracy Kelly (Labour).
-It is represented in Westminster by Barbara Keeley MP for Worsley and Eccles South.
+It part of the Worsley and Eccles constituency.